 You may feel worried if you need to have this but try to remember that it’s not an uncommon test.
 About 5% of mums-to-be are offered CVS or amniocentesis (Payne, 2016).

-From 2018, the NHS started to roll out a non-invasive prenatal test (NIPT) screening test as an alternative to the invasive tests for Down’s, Edwards’ and Patau’s syndromes (ARC, 2018; Gov.UK, 2019).
+From 2018, the NHS started to roll out a non-invasive prenatal test (NIPT) screening test for Down’s, Edwards’ and Patau’s syndromes (Gov.UK, 2019).

-The test can be done from 10 weeks of pregnancy as your blood will contain DNA from the placenta.
-This DNA can be analysed to see whether there is a higher chance of your baby having Down's, Edward's or Patau’s syndromes (ARC, 2019).
+The test analyses a sample of blood taken from mum and can be done from 10 weeks of pregnancy as your blood will contain DNA from the placenta.
+This DNA can be analysed to see whether there is a higher chance of your baby having Down's syndrome, Edwards' syndrome or Patau’s syndrome.

 Last updated: May 2019